iranzo/iranzo.github.io/content/2008-04-20-Logical-volume-manager-LVM.md

 When we select the free space of the logical volume, the following is shown: number of extents, physical location for each physical volume.

-[^1]:Phyisical Extents
+[^1]: Phyisical Extents

-[^2]:Multiple Devices: is a software techonlogy that allows creation of several disk grouping levels: linear, raid0, raid1, raid5.
+[^2]: Multiple Devices: is a software techonlogy that allows creation of several disk grouping levels: linear, raid0, raid1, raid5.
 Devices will identify themselves to the system as /dev/md*0,1,2,3,etc*, and it's status (defined md's, sync status, etc) in the file /proc/mdstat

-[^3]:The one that we wrote down in the first step, before umountng
+[^3]: The one that we wrote down in the first step, before umountng